nkabbara/nkabbara.github.io/2025-in-review.md

 ## Buenos Aires After Two Years

-I love it so much that I'm working on getting my residency.
-More exciting news about this in 2026!
+I love it so much that I'm working on getting my residency (more exciting news about this in 2026).
+I walk and bike everywhere and rarely use cars.
+The people are loving and warm.
+The ice cream, pizza, pasta, and steaks are amazing.
+I'm excited to plant roots here.

 ---